 We own three patent families directed to compositions and methods of making and using CARs.
-As of February 28, 2022, each of these families includes at one pending PCT application, and any patents that grant from applications in these families would be expected to expire in 2041, absent any applicable patent term extensions.
+As of March 21, 2023, two of these families each include one pending PCT application and one family includes one pending U.S. application and two pending foreign patent applications, and any patents that grant from applications in these families would be expected to expire in 2041, absent any applicable patent term extensions.

 We have one patent family that is exclusively licensed from the NIH related to our VCAR33 program.
-As of February 28, 2022, the patent family licensed from NCI is directed to CARs targeting CD33, compositions containing cells expressing CARs, and methods of use thereof, and includes one pending U.S. application and at least 14 pending foreign applications in Europe, Japan, Canada, China, Australia and other countries.
+As of March 21, 2023, the patent family licensed from NCI is directed to CARs targeting CD33, compositions containing cells expressing CARs, and methods of use thereof, and includes one pending U.S. application and at least 14 pending foreign applications in Europe, Japan, Canada, China, Australia and other countries.
 Any patents that grant from applications in this patent family would be expected to expire in 2039, absent any applicable patent term extensions.

 We own one patent family directed to compositions and methods of using single domain antibodies targeting CD33.
-As of February 28, 2022, this family includes one pending PCT patent application, and any patents that grant from applications in this family would be expected to expire in 2041, absent any applicable patent term extensions.
+As of March 21 2023, this family includes one pending U.S. patent application and six pending foreign patent applications, any patents that grant from applications in this family would be expected to expire in 2041, absent any applicable patent term extensions.